 An artist’s rendering of the St. Thomas Syro-Malabar Catholic Church on Elizabeth Avenue.
 The church recently received a $3.5 million construction loan from Unity Bank.
 St. Thomas Syro-Malabar Catholic Church of Franklin Township has received a $3.5 million loan and a $5,000 donation toward construction of its new church on Elizabeth Avenue.
-The 10-acre site, currently under construction, will feature …
+Don’t Miss Out!
+No other media outlet covering …

 Read More »Somerset Fitness Center First In County With Space-Age Treadmill That Allows Users To Walk On Air